-Orange and Teal style has become increasingly popular on social media in the last couple of years – this colour palette has literally surged over Instagram, and for a good reason.
+Orange and Teal style has become increasingly popular on social media in the last couple of years.
+This colour palette has literally surged over Instagram, and for a good reason.
 Let’s see why…

 Orange and Teal is a popular colour combination of two complementary colours, orange and teal.
-It is widely used in film and photography industry to mimic colors of sunrise and sunset, and bring portraits to life.
-It is generally achieved by pushing oranges into the highlights, and blues into the shadows, to maximize the contrast.
+It is widely used in film and photography industry to mimic colours of sunrise and sunset, and bring portraits to life.
+It is achieved by pushing oranges into the highlights, and blues into the shadows, to maximize the colour contrast.

-Creating contrast by using these complementary colours to add depth to your images, therefore better conveying depth and 3D structure.
+Creating contrast by using complementary colours adds depth to your images, therefore better conveying depth and 3D structure.

 Why is Orange and Teal so Popular?